 I must take one day at a time, stay positive, work hard, and go with God’s plan.

 In your opinion, what are some best practices for managers?

 Scriptures for Christians in the workplace who may have challenges with leaders and managers.

 God’s Word ALWAYS comforts, counsels, and directs us.
-Here are a few scriptures I’m reflecting on in my transition and during my experience as a Christian in the workplace.
+Here are a few scriptures I’m reflecting on during my transition and my experience as a Christian in the workplace.

 “Fear of man will prove to be a snare, but whoever trusts in the Lord is kept safe.”
 Proverbs 29:25

 trust in him and he will do this: